 Sharavathi Dam-

-Sharavathi Dam is also known as Linganamakki Dam build on the Sharavati river under the project name of Sharavathi Hydro Power plant and is located in the Sagara district of Karnataka near the jog falls which is 09 kilometres away from sharavati dam.
+Sharavathi Dam is also known as Linganamakki Dam built on the Sharavati River under the project name of Sharavathi Hydro Power plant and is located in the Sagara district of Karnataka near the Jog Falls which is 09 kilometres away from Sharavati Dam.

 Indira Sagar Dam-

-Indira Sagar Project is a multipurpose project located 10 kilometres away from Punasa village in the Khandwa district of Madhya Pradesh.
+Indira Sagar Project is a multipurpose project located 10 kilometers away from Punasa village in the Khandwa district of Madhya Pradesh.

 Indira Sagar dam is build on Narmada River.
 This dam has a curved axis instead of a straight dam.
 This project was introduced by then prime minister late Shrimati Indira Gandhi on October 23, 1984.

-The dam is located between Karcham and Wangtoo village, that’s why it gains its name Karchan wangtoo Dam, Locally known as Karcham Dam.
+The dam is located between Karcham and Wangtoo village, which is why it gained its name Karchan Wangtoo Dam, Locally known as Karcham Dam.

 It has four units capable of making electricity 250MW by each of the units.